nhvanse/spring-microservices/NOTES.md

   - use docker run mysql on local [run_mysql_on_docker.sh](./1-restful-web-services/src/main/resources/scripts/run_mysql_on_docker.sh)

 - Spring security
+  - FilterChain
+    - All requests should be authenticated
+    - If a request is not authenticated, a web page is shown
+    - CSRF - POST, PUT
+  - Bean: SecurityFilterChain
   - ![Spring Security Filter chain](./images/spring_security_filters_chain.png)
   - ![Spring Security](images/spring_security_1.png)
 ## Chrome extension